Trusted Paris itineraries & local intel since 2003

 Paris is known for its high-end luxury fashion brands and many Haute Couture Maisons.
 So why not spend Bastille Day doing some shopping therapy?

 Unlike most other French holidays, Bastille Day is a great time to head out for some shopping.
 Many department stores and shopping complexes will be open on this special day.
-So you can take full advantage of summer sales and shop to your heart’s content, or I should say your wallet’s content (pun intended!).
+So you can take full advantage of summer sales and shop to your heart’s or your wallet’s content (pun intended!).

 Many stores offer special sales and promotions on Bastille Day, making it the perfect time to snag a designer bargain.
 Check out the iconic Galeries Lafayette, Shopping Center Beaugrenelle, Bercy Village, or the trendy boutiques in Le Marais for some serious shopping.
 So don’t miss your chance to grab great deals while enjoying the Bastille Day festivities!